Xavier Philippe (criminal): Trial for the attempted murder of Grégory C. and Tony Gomez

 A suspicious letter disrupted the trial.
-According to investigators, this unsigned letter was sent by Philippe to a witness in the murder of Belle.
+According to investigators, this unsigned letter was sent by Philippe to be a witness in the murder of Belle.
 The letter read: "You correct your statement.
 Alain Samycia does not know Xavier, that's all."
-Alain Samycia was one of the suspects in the attempted murder of Grégory and Gomez in 1998; more specifically, the man Philippe allegedly paid to kill Gomez.
+Alain Samycia was one suspect in the attempted murder of Grégory and Gomez in 1998; more specifically, the man Philippe allegedly paid to kill Gomez.

-On 23 June 2011, Philippe and his lawyer referred a Priority Preliminary Constitutionality Question (QPC) to the 10th Chamber of the Paris Criminal Court on the basis of Article 6 of the ECHR: ‘Everyone is entitled to a fair and public hearing within a reasonable time.’
+On 23 June 2011, Philippe and his lawyer referred a Priority Preliminary Constitutionality Question (QPC) to the 10th Chamber of the Paris Criminal Court based on Article 6 of the ECHR: 'Everyone is entitled to a fair and public hearing within a reasonable time.'
 His lawyer emphasised that the charges against his client, Philippe, dated back to 28 April 1998.
-He also denounced ‘the extraordinary length of time taken to deal with a case that is not so complex’ and attempted to make the jury aware of the suffering of the relatives of Belle, the victim.
-The prosecutor retorts that the convicted man is a ‘Machiavellian’, "calculating" individual, ‘a man with no limits, no moral sense’, ‘of endless greed and appetite’.
+He also denounced 'the extraordinary length of time taken to deal with a case that is not so complex' and attempted to make the jury aware of the suffering of the relatives of Belle, the victim.
+The prosecutor retorts that the convicted man is a 'Machiavellian', "calculating" individual, 'a man with no limits, no moral sense', 'of endless greed and appetite'.

-On 4 July 2012, Philippe is sentenced to an additional four years in prison for organising the attempted murder of Grégory and Gomez.
+On 4 July 2012, Philippe was sentenced to an additional four years in prison for organising the attempted murder of Grégory and Gomez.
 On 12 June 2013, the Paris Court of Appeal acquitted Philippe of aggravated assault against Grégory Colombe in the Tony Gomez case.